1-20 of 142 items from 2014 « Prev | Next »

 A Broadway classic that has delighted audiences for generations comes to the big screen with a new, contemporary vision in Columbia Pictures’ comedy, Annie, opening in theaters on December 25th, 2014.
 Academy Award® nominee Quvenzhané Wallis (Beasts of the Southern Wild) stars as Annie, a young, happy foster kid who’s also tough enough to make her way on the streets of New York in 2014.
 Originally left by her parents as a baby with the promise that they’d be back for her someday, it’s been a hard knock life ever since with her mean foster mom Miss Hannigan (Cameron Diaz).
 But everything’s about to change when the hard-nosed tycoon and New York mayoral candidate Will Stacks (Jamie Foxx) – advised by his brilliant VP, Grace (Rose Byrne) and his shrewd and scheming campaign advisor, Guy ( »

 - Pietro Filipponi

-Sony has released the first trailer for director Will Gluck's (Easy A) musical remake Annie, which stars Quvenzhané Wallis (Beasts of the Southern Wild) as the eponymous youngster alongside Jamie Foxx (The Amazing Spider-Man 2), Cameron Diaz (The Counselor), Rose Byrne (Insidious), Adewale Akinnuoye-Agbaje (Thor: The Dark World) and Bobby Cannavale (Blue Jasmine); check it out after the official synopsis...
+Sony have released a new poster for their remake of Annie directed by Will Gluck (Easy A) which sees Quvenzhané Wallis (Beasts of the Southern Wild) taking on the lead role alongside Jamie Foxx (The Amazing Spider-Man 2) Cameron Diaz (The Counselor), Rose Byrne (X-Men: First Class), Bobby Cannavale (Boardwalk Empire) and Adewale Akinnuoye-Agbaje (Thor: The Dark World).
+You can watch the trailer here.

 - Paul Heath